Bargaining updates

 equity, inclusion, and union representation

-This category is about making UBC a more equitable place to work for all our members and making it easier for us to be effective in standing up for the rights of members together as a union when it’s needed most.
-This includes expanding our anti-discrimination protections,protections for academic freedom, addressing excessive police presence, as well as obtaining more information from UBC about disciplinary meetings.
+This category is about making UBC a more equitable place to work for all CUPE 2278 members and making it easier for you to be effective in standing up for the rights of members together as a union when it’s needed most.
+This includes expanding anti-discrimination protections and protections for academic freedom, addressing excessive police presence, and obtaining more information from UBC about disciplinary meetings.

 a fair contract for GAAs